straup/machinetags-readinglist/machinetags-readinglist.md

 Astrotags
 --

-### Code: Flickr Developer Blog : “Introducing astrotags”
+### Flickr Developer Blog : "Introducing astrotags"

 "Weʼve written about astrotags before, in a couple of posts titled “Found in Space” and “Tags in Space“, and earlier this year Fiona Romeo, Head of Digital Media at the National Maritime Museum, spoke about the Obser-